-A primary goal of the Pleasantville School District is to prepare, support, and guide new staff at Pleasantville School District professionally, academically, socially, and emotionally.
+A primary goal of the Pleasantville Public School District is to prepare, support, and guide new staff in the District professionally, academically, socially, and emotionally.
 As stated in its mission statement:

-The mission of the Pleasantville School District is to provide a safe, academically focused environment within our culturally diverse community where all students have the opportunity to achieve the New Jersey Core Curriculum Content Standards and the Common Core State Standards at all grade levels.
+The mission of the Pleasantville Public School District is to provide a safe, academically focused environment within our culturally diverse community where all students have the opportunity to achieve the New Jersey Student Learning at all grade levels.
 We will challenge each student to confidently achieve his or her educational and personal goals and acquire the work and social skills essential to become a productive member of society.

-To carry out our mission, all novice teachers will be assigned a mentor and participate in a one-year mentoring program (30 weeks for the traditional route and 34 for the alternate route) at the beginning of the provisional year.
+To carry out our mission, all novice teachers will be assigned a mentor and participate in a one-year mentoring program (30 weeks for the traditional route and 34 weeks for the alternate route) at the beginning of the provisional year.
 Mentees will keep a log of their interactions with their mentors as required by the 2014 New Jersey Teacher Mentoring Regulations.
 We believe our Mentoring Program is a vital first step in maintaining quality teaching, encouraging a high level of morale, and establishing a good rapport between educators and, ultimately, students within our schools and our community.